virtua-ai/entry-task/frontend-developer.md

 The application will preserve it's state between page reloads.

 ## Technical requirements
-Build the application on top of the Node.js, using React framework.
+Write the application in **JavaScript**, on top of the **Node.js**, using **React** framework.
 Any open-source module that doesn't solve the core functionality of the app may be used.
-Utilize ES6 (and higher) language features.
-Keep an eye on the application architecture - the code should be reusable, extendible and easy to maintain.
+Utilize **ES6** (and higher) language features.
+Keep an eye on the application architecture - the code should be **reusable, extendible and easy to maintain**.
 Style your app modestly, rather focus on scalability of your style base.
 Create a repository on GitHub, share it with us and commit as you progress.
 As a scaffolding tool we recommend to use [Create React App](https://github.com/facebook/create-react-app).

 ## Bonus points
 Following features are optional but welcomed:
-1) Use TypeScript instead of JavaScript.
+1) Use **TypeScript** instead of JavaScript.
 In that case, type all interfaces used.
 Regarding backend entities - use only relevant properties in interfaces.
-2) Use Redux as a tool for state management system.
+2) Use **Redux** as a tool for state management system.
-3) Create at least one test focused on the core functionality.
+3) Create at least one **test** focused on the core functionality.

 ## Contact
 If you struggle, you can contact us anytime and we will provide more information.
 Also if you stuck at one point, just try to implement the rest of functionality.